Home » Authentication » HOTP vs TOTP: Key Differences, Which is Better & more Secure

 Synchronization between client and server

-Synchronization between the user and the server is essential for a one-time password to work.
+Synchronization between both the server and the user’s device is essential for a one-time password to work.
 Or else the server would get the moving factor wrong and fail to authenticate the legitimate user.

 Client-server synchronization in HOTP